khiner/flowgrid/README.md

 ### Project files

-FlowGrid supports three project formats.
+FlowGrid supports two project formats.
 When saving a project, you can select any of these formats using the filter dropdown in the lower-right of the file dialog.
 Each type of FlowGrid project file is saved as plain JSON.